 Plan a Great Day Out

-St Godric supposedly founded Finchale Priory and devoted himself to Christianity after a visit to Lindisfarne Priory.
-The spiritual atmosphere of Lindisfarne Priory on Holy Island is just under a two hour drive away.
+St Godric supposedly founded Finchale Priory and devoted himself to Christianity after a visit to Lindisfarne Priory, which is on Holy Island just under a two hour drive away.